This is another story for Monday School. For more on Monday School go here.

 When Jesus was leaving, the man begged to go with him.
 We’re not told why.
 Did he simply want to be with the One who saved him?
 Was he afraid he’d go back to the tombs?
 Was he embarrassed to see his family and friends?
 Possibly for all of those reasons the man wanted to go with Jesus, but Jesus didn’t allow it.
 Instead Jesus told the man to go back to his friends and tell them what happened.
 Go back to the ones who lost hope.
 Go back to the ones who forgot.
 Go back to the ones who tried to help over and over.

 And he did.
-The man went home and all around the city and proclaimed how much Jesus did for him and everyone marveled.
+The man went home and all around the city, and he proclaimed how much Jesus did for him and everyone marveled.

 Because God changing us is never just for us.